cuzy-app/auth-keycloak/docs/README.md

 ## Features

 - Auto login
+- Possibility to add a page in account settings allowing users to change their Keycloak password
 - Users' groups and email synchronization between Keycloak and Humhub in both directions (1):
   - Humhub to Keycloak sync is done in real time
   - Keycloak to Humhub sync is done once a day